OleOaks/mecrisp-stellaris-forth/doc/programming/forth/variables/variables.rst

 ``see`` comes from the dump.fs file packaged with mecrisp-stellaris-forth zip file.
 It decompiles the machine code stored in the dictionary and lists the assembly pseudocode as well as the machine code together.

-``myvar hex.`` is the typical use for a variable. ``myvar`` executes the code listed above which places the address where the value is stored onto the stack. ``hex.`` is used to print the value of the address to the screen in hexadecimal.
+``myvar`` is the typical use for a variable. ``myvar`` executes the code listed above which places the address where the value is stored onto the stack. ``hex.`` is used to print the value of the address to the screen in hexadecimal.

-``' myvar hex.`` has lesser use, but returns the address for the executable code location.
+``' myvar`` has lesser use, but returns the address for the executable code location.

-``myvar @ hex.`` prints the value stored at the address that was placed on the stack.
+``myvar @`` gets the value stored at the address that was placed on the stack.
 The ``@`` word will return 4-bytes of memory starting at the address on the top of the stack.
 In this case, we put the address on the stack with ``myvar``.

 ----